MysteryPancake/Houdini-Fun/README.md

 Karma doesn't currently support relighting gaussian splats.
 Splats can only cast shadows, but not on themselves.

-A workaround is transferring the lighting from a proxy model.
+One workaround is transferring the lighting from a proxy model.
 This supports advanced effects like secondary bounces and self-shadowing.

 As a bonus, you can use the proxy for shadow casting.
 This is much faster than using splats for shadow casting.